The New Jersey Cannabis Festival scheduled for this weekend in Atlantic City has been postponed since the Showboat reneged on their contract.

 Along with the advocates, the medical dispensaries Apothecarium, Columbia Care, and Curaleaf signed up to be event sponsors and have been very supportive in the wake of Showboat’s decision.

-“We definitely sold-out event when it comes to vendors,” Zick noted.
+“We definitely sold out the vent when it comes to vendors,” Zick noted.
 In addition, attending tickets were also selling very well.

 Zick noted, “Atlantic City has been nothing but great to us.
 They welcomed us back with welcome arms.
 Unfortunately, the Showboat made their decision.”